gecko-robotics/pygecko/docs/Markdown/readme.md

 through multiple interfaces.

 ![singal flow](https://github.com/walchko/pygecko/raw/master/pics/Robot_Processes.png)
+#### Figure 1.
+Old soccer robot data flow.
+There are multiple processes each with data [P] publishers and [S] subscribers.
+Each of these sends messages (explained below) across the interfaces.
+ZeroMQ is used to create this ROS like pub/sub architecture.
+There are plans to include ROS-like [V] services, but those aren't done yet.

 My system draws from messages defined by [ROS](www.ros.org).
 A list of the interfaces is below: